Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Experiments

 \begin{itemize} \item Proposal-based Methods: SCDM \cite{yuan2019semantic}, 2D-TAN \cite{zhang2020learning}, BAN-APR \cite{dong2022boundary}. \item Proposal-free Methods: VSLNet \cite{zhang2020span}, SeqPAN \cite{zhang2021parallel}, EMB \cite{huang2022video}, EAMAT \cite{yang2022entity}. \item Weakly Supervised Methods: CPL \cite{zheng2022weakly}, CNM \cite{zheng2022weakly} \item Fast Methods: FVMR \cite{gao2021fast}, CCA \cite{wu2022learning} \end{itemize} The best performance is highlighted in \textbf{bold} and the second-best is highlighted with \underline{underline} in tables.

 \textbf{Overall Efficiency-Accuracy Analysis}

-Considering that fast TSGV task pays the same attention to the efficiency as the accuracy, we evaluate FLOPs, Params, and Times for each model.
+Considering that fast TSGV task pays the same attention to efficiency as accuracy, we evaluate FLOPs, Params, and Times for each model.
 For a fair comparison, the batch size is set to 1 for all methods during inference.
 Besides, we also calculate the sum of the accuracy in terms of “R1@0.3” and “R1@0.5”, named sumACC to evaluate the whole performance of each model.

 As Table \ref{table:efficiency} shows, our method surpasses all other methods and achieves the highest speed, minimal FLOPs and Params on all three datasets.
-We can find that our proposed method is at least 2000 times fewer in FLOPs than state-of-the-arts proposal-based models (SCDM and 2D-TAN).
-According to sumACC, we also notice that our proposed EMTM outperforms these two models by gains of at most 26.75\% on Charades-STA and 14.30\% on ActivtyNet.
-Though these proposal-free approaches such as VSLNet, SeqPAN and EMB also achieve favorable performance with low computational expenses, our proposed method still outperforms better overall.
-Compared to the baseline method SeqPAN, although there is a slight accuracy decrease, we achieve 4x fewer in FLOPs and 2x faster.
-Despite the parameter size of VSLNet is at the same level as our method, we outperform it significantly in terms of accuracy.
-For instance, EMTM achieves 15.30\% absolute improvement by “sumACC” on Charades-STA.
+We note that EMTM is at least 2000 times fewer in FLOPs than state-of-the-art proposal-based models (SCDM and 2D-TAN).
+According to sumACC, EMTM outperforms these two models by gains of at most 26.75\% on Charades-STA and 14.30\% on ActivtyNet.
+Despite the parameter size of VSLNet is at the same level as our method, we outperform it significantly in terms of accuracy, achieveing 15.30\% absolute improvement by “sumACC” on Charades-STA.
 When it comes to CCA, which is proposed for fast TSGV, EMTM outperforms 16950x fewer in FLOPs and 121x fewer in model parameter size on Charades-STA.
 The above comparison illustrates that our method has significant efficiency and accuracy advantages.

 \textbf{Accuracy Analysis}